jesusgraterol/fs-utils-sync/README.md

 # Filesystem Utils Sync

-Streamline synchronous file system interactions in your Node.js projects with the lightweight `fs-utils-sync` package.
-It provides a collection of well-defined utility functions that enforce consistency across projects, ensuring an unified approach to file system operations.
+The `fs-utils-sync` package provides a collection of well-tested, synchronous file system utility functions.
+It promotes consistency and readability across projects by providing a unified approach to common file operations, saving you development time and improving code quality.